MuSAELab/amplitude-modulation-analysis-matlab/README.md

 # Amplitude Modulation Analysis Toolbox

-The Amplitude Modulation Analysis Toolbox, for MATLAB / Octave, provides functions to compute and visualize the time-frequency and frequency-frequency domain representations of real signals.
+The Amplitude Modulation Analysis Toolbox, for **MATLAB / Octave**, provides functions to compute and visualize the time-frequency and frequency-frequency domain representations of real signals.
+The **Python 3** version of this toolbox can be found here: https://github.com/MuSAELab/amplitude-modulation-analysis-module

 The Toolbox includes a GUI implementation, which facilitates the exploration of the amplitude modulation by allowing changing parameters online.